olgasolodovnikova/dtu-digital-twin-mm/README.md

 # What is a Digital Twin?

-This test evaluates the learning objectives for the Digital Twin Micro Module.
+This exercise evaluates the learning objectives for the Digital Twin Micro Module.
 After completing the module, you should be able to
 - interact with a digital twin in order to predict the response of a system and suggest improvements.
 - define the key components of a digital twin and identify areas where digital twins can be applied,
 - explain the difference between a digital model, a digital shadow, and a digital twin.​

-The test consists of two sets of multiple-choice questions:
+The exercise consists of two sets of multiple-choice questions:

 **Part 1** considers general definitions and concepts of digital twins that reinforce the following learning objectives from the micromodule.